Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Crude Rates

-A crude rate is a rate that has not been adjusted for artifacts or confounding variables, such as the age and sex composition of a population. [more on crude rates...]
+A crude rate is a rate that has not been adjusted for artifacts or confounding variables, such as the age and sex composition of a population. [visit the HELP page on crude rates...]

 D